 The game ends when all pictures are secured.
 The player with the most secured pictures wins.

-Bottle Cap Spell from 123Homeschool4Me
+FREE Bottle Cap Spell from 123Homeschool4Me

 I recently wrote this guest post on 123Homeschool4Me.
 It will be available in early February and is a freebie.
 All this activity requires is left over bottle caps and the printable.
 Now your children will be able to practice spelling all the new words they are learning.
-(This will be available at the beginning of February 2017)

 Sometimes simple worksheet is needed for morning work, or to provide for a sub.
 Or maybe you need an independent activity so you can read with another one of your little ones at home.
 On those types of days, this activity is your go to.